-Federal Warrants and Search and Seizure
+Federal Warrants and Search and Seizures

-When a federal law enforcement agency, such as the the Federal Bureau of Investigation (FBI), has reason to believe you committed a crime, they have a right to ask the court for a warrant to search your property.
+When a federal law enforcement agency, such as the Federal Bureau of Investigation (FBI), has reason to believe you committed a crime, they have a right to ask the court for a warrant to search your property.
 If you are involved in a federal criminal investigation, you might have federal law enforcement agents show up at your door.

 If any federal agency has a reasonable belief you participated in committing a federal offense, they can ask a federal magistrate to issue a warrant to search your property.
-However, in order to obtain a federal warrant, they will have to present a written affidavit detailing the reasons why they believe you committed a crime, and the reasons why they believe evidence of the crime could be found on the property they want to search.
+However, in order to obtain a federal warrant, they will have to present a written affidavit detailing the reasons why they believe you committed a crime and the reasons why they believe evidence of the crime could be found on the property they want to search.

 If the federal agents give the magistrate enough information so that they believe the facts presented in the affidavit support their own belief, they will then sign the search and seizure warrant that allows the federal agents to search your property.